pu2clr/SI4735/examples/SI47XX_KITS/AliExpress/README.md

 ![Firmware Update via USBasp connected to the Arduino Nano 01](./images/USBasp_Nano_01.jpeg)

-Arrow-shaped bump highlighted in red.
+Please, attention to the arrow-shaped bump highlighted in red.
+See photo below.

 ![Firmware Update via USBasp connected to the Arduino Nano 02](./images/USBasp_Nano_02.jpeg)